 Jeremy Keith: Building

-A beautiful parallel between the web, buildings and “time bands” (I can’t find any resources on this, going to have to wait for the video!).
+A beautiful parallel between the web, buildings and pace layers.
 After this talk, I left the building with a newfound love for what the web is.